 While a refinance could save you tons of money, even hundreds of thousands of dollars depending on the situation, it’s not a trick.

-It’s just a financial move to reduce your interest rate or shorten your loan term so you’ll pay less interest.
+It’s just a conventional financial tool to reduce your mortgage rate or shorten your loan term so you’ll pay less interest.
 It can be a great move and one that changes your life, but it’s still not artifice or a clever ploy.

 A refinance isn’t a scheme nor is it intended to deceive or outwit.
 It’s just an option you have as a homeowner to take advantage of the dynamic interest rate environment.

-The other common “trick” has to do with biweekly mortgage payments.
+The other common “trick” I’ve come across has to do with biweekly mortgage payments.
 Again, not a trick, just another option to pay the mortgage a little bit faster while reducing your interest expense.

-At the end of the day, if you want to own your home free and clear you need to pay your mortgage in full.
+At the end of the day, if you want to own your home free and clear you need to pay your mortgage in full with real money.
 You can do this in a variety of different ways.

-You can slowly pay your mortgage back over 30 years and never refinance, even if interest rates fall dramatically.
+You can slowly pay back your home loan over 30 years and never refinance, even if interest rates fall dramatically.
 Or you can keep an eye on rates and refinance if and when it makes sense to do.